Содержание

 some automated setups, the boot options can be provided with

-or an info
+initrd or an info file.

 The following table lists all installation scenarios mentioned in this chapter with the required parameters for booting and the corresponding boot options.
 Just append all of them in the order they appear in this table to get one boot option string that is handed to the installation routines.
 For example (all in one line):

-Replace all the values xxx
+Replace all the values xxx in this string

 with the values appropriate for your setup.